Dacry/EditItemSuggestions/readme.md

 ####The algorithm is based on concepts/ideas described here:
 https://github.com/Wikidata-lib/Wikidata.lib/wiki/Intelligent-Forms#2-suggesting-properties-for-an-item-based-on-its-preexisting-properties

-for information on how to do database configurations and updates see EditItemSuggestions.txt
+For information on how to do database configurations and updates see EditItemSuggestions.txt